igsrodino/BillboardViewerProject/README.md

 (note: this file is described later on in this specification), containing fields describing how to connect to the database server and the database connection to use.
-"This will allow us to change where the database is hosted and even change the type of database in use without recompiling the application.”*/
+"This will allow us to change where the database is hosted and even change the type of database in use without recompiling the application.”

+---